Skip to content

 LOL @ chowpusy

-6. Lavanya permalink
+6. Lavanya Avatar

 The spelling is not really the problem; it’s this notion that it has to be in English to attract people.
 The English speaking/reading elite probably won’t even look their way, except perhaps to smirk at the spelling!
 And the non-English, well they woudn’t know.
-Some of these guys can afford flashy, fancy signboards and menu cards but not someone to tell them the correct spelling, huh? :)
+Some of these guys can afford flashy, fancy signboards and menu cards but not someone to tell them the correct spelling, huh? 🙂

 And anyway we dont have exclusive copyright on bad spelling: http://www.edict.com.hk/engrishasia/default.htm

-7. sumathi permalink
+7. sumathi Avatar

 An old edition of the Lonely Planet guide to India used to carry “‘Fried childrens’ at a north Indian restaurant” (apparently referring to fried chicken?) as the archetypal Indian menu blooper.
-Having seen Malabari ‘parrott-as’, plenty of ‘snakes’, and of course, this post, I know we have a lot more to offer! :D
+Having seen Malabari ‘parrott-as’, plenty of ‘snakes’, and of course, this post, I know we have a lot more to offer! 😀

 Slightly cliched a topic..

-But it was good nevertheless. :)
+But it was good nevertheless. 🙂

-One of my good friends had a recent post on these :)
+One of my good friends had a recent post on these 🙂

 http://www.spelligmitsakes.blogspot.com/